 Professional Computer Science Organizations in Ohio

-Professional organizations in computer science can help students find mentors, internships, or jobs in the field.
-They also help working professionals, researchers, and educators to publish research, network, and pursue career development and continuing education opportunities.
-In addition, these organizations often have great resources for underrepresented populations in technology and computer science fields.
+Professional organizations in computer science can help students find mentors, internships, and jobs in the field.
+They also help working professionals, researchers, and educators to publish research, network, and pursue opportunities in career development and continuing education.
+In addition, these organizations often feature great resources for underrepresented populations in technology and computer science fields.